vsthepen/How-I-Tame-Scary-Data-with-Power-Query/README.md

 #### - Load the Data

 I start by loading the dataset into Power Query using the web connector.
-For this example, I extracted the data from a public API (Environment Agency), which didn’t require authentication or API keys.
+For this example, I extracted the data from a public API (Environment Agency), which didn’t require authentication or an API key.

 #### - Extract the Relevant Information